Skip to content

 """Backtracking algorithm framework"""

-# Check if it's a solution
+# Check if it is a solution

 if is_solution(state):